 TL;DR

-The SSA SOQ is a 2-page, 12pt Arial narrative that answers position-specific prompts.
-This guide walks you through format requirements, common prompt types, and how to structure each response with a strong STAR-method example.
+The SSA SOQ is typically up to 2 pages in 12pt Arial, answering position-specific prompts.
+This guide walks you through format requirements, common prompt types, and how to structure each response — including the STAR method and CalHR’s where/when/what/how/why approach.

 Role details